TheCandidStartup/TheCandidStartup.github.io/_drafts/asynchronous-react.md

 You often see the assertion that state updates in React are asynchronous.
 You can trace this back to the [legacy React documentation](https://legacy.reactjs.org/docs/state-and-lifecycle.html#state-updates-may-be-asynchronous).
 When you call `setState`, the current value of the state doesn't change.
 All updates are queued up and applied the next time the UI is rendered.

-The behavior is asynchronous in a way, but not what most people think of when you say asynchronous today.
+The behavior is asynchronous in a way, but not what most people think of today when you say asynchronous.

 # State as a Snapshot